SAP/spartacus-docs/_pages/dev/create-page-and-component.md

 ]
 ```

 The following logic will inject use the `WishlistComponent` wherever it is placed in the CMS.
-For more details on using CMS components see *LINK*.
+For more details on using CMS components see [Customizing CMS Components](https://sap.github.io/cloud-commerce-spartacus-storefront-docs/customizing-cms-components).

 ## Static Page